datascienceisrael/automation/README.md

 $ ./connect_remote_docker.sh
 ```

-By the default, the script looks for `hosts.txt` and outputs the options in a dropdown menu.
+By default, the script looks for `hosts.txt` and outputs the options in a dropdown menu.
 If `hosts.txt` file does not exist, then it will explicitly prompt the user for the host IP.

  ![](assets/hosts_menu.gif)